 The eroding slope in the sub-alpine zone of Kiandra was stabilised to assist the natural recovery process by reducing the impact of winter conditions on the exposed landscape.
 Water holding structures were installed at Rocky Plains Bog to combat the extensive loss of vegetation caused by the recent bushfire season.

-The regeneration of the threatened Mountain Pygmy Possum’s (pictured below) habitat was supported by planting approximately 3,500 plants.
+The regeneration of the critically endangered Mountain Pygmy-Possum’s habitat was supported by planting approximately 3,500 plants.
 In addition to erosion control, water holding structures, such as native grass and sphagnum, provide a habitat for many rare native flora and fauna, such as the endangered Broad Toothed Rat.
 The seeds of vulnerable vegetation and species were collected from sections of unburnt forest to create a seed bank for future planting.

 The remaining funds have been allocated to work scheduled for next summer and we will provide updates as the regeneration efforts of Kosciuszko National Park continue.